 Loki has been depicted by many artists for centuries, and in recent times mostly by movies from marvel studios, i.e. Avengers: Infinity War (2018) Avengers: Endgame (2019) where he was played by the actor Tom Hiddleston.
 The New York Times bestseller “Loki: Where Mischief Lies” has similar characteristics as the marvel series.

-My personal depiction of Loki is the drawings by Peter Madsen, this could probably be from personal biases, since my childhood favorite cartoon is Valhalla from 1986, and I have been reading many of his Norse mythology cartoons.
+My personal depiction of Loki is the drawings by Peter Madsen, this could probably be from personal biases, since my favorite cartoon in my childhood is Valhalla from 1986, and I was also reading many of his Norse mythology cartoons at the library.

 Peter Madsen is in my opinion a genius, he has managed to capture the essence of the whole character.
 That smirk smile on his face, with those deceiving eyes, is exactly how I imagined Loki.

 The meaning of Loki’s name